exelix11/SysDVR/readme.md

 If you like my work consider supporting me on [patreon](https://www.patreon.com/exelix11)

 # Usage
+This guide is for SysDVR V3 only, if you want to use an older version refer to the [previous version of the guide](https://github.com/exelix11/SysDVR/blob/7497d0961c194af0412e7c4338de8706c93c5fad/readme.md)

 ## Setting up the sysmodule
 Before continuing make sure you're using latest version of atmosphere (other CFWs should work but I won't provide support for them)